mattja/nsim/README.rst

 nsim
 ====

-Simulate systems from ODEs or SDEs, analyze timeseries.
+| Simulate systems from ODEs or SDEs, analyze timeseries.
-N.B. this is a pre-release: still a lot left to be done!
+|  N.B. this is a pre-release: still a lot left to be done

 Overview
 --------